lwade/euca-wiki/Openshift-on-Eucalyptus.md

 ### Run the ansible playbook

-The default login to the instance is as ec2-user , who has sudo privileges, the playbook has user set to root, you would need to modify that in both broker.yml and node.yml
+The default login to the instance is as ec2-user , who has sudo privileges, the playbook has user set to root, we would need to modify that in both broker.yml and node.yml

 ```
 TODO: one liner sed for this job?
 ```

-Next you need to run the following command after changing directory to the playbook directory
+Next we need to run the following command after changing directory to the playbook directory

 ```
 ansible-playbook --private-key=/home/jeevanullas/sshlogin --user=ec2-user --sudo broker.yml
 ```

-That should do it , and setup the broker in approx 10 minutes , if you have a decent internet connection.
+That should do it , and setup the broker.

 An output from a sample run in lab is available [here](https://gist.github.com/jeevanullas/5335541#file-openshift-ansible-playbook-broker-output-txt)